The Last Exorcism Part II: Plot

 When Stephanie, one of the girls at the house, dies of an unnatural seizure, Cecile, Nell's former nurse, informs her of the Order of the Right Hand, a secret society which has been monitoring Nell.
 Nell's friends Gwen, Daphne, Monique, and Michelle discover a video on YouTube which depicts the events from the previous film revealing that the lost footage has been discovered; this frightens and angers Nell as she becomes a reluctant internet celebrity because of the video.
 Chris, another worker at the hotel who likes Nell, slits his own throat after viewing a clip from the same footage which depicts Nell lying about how she got pregnant.
 Cecile seeks help from the Order of the Right Hand, and Nell is introduced to Calder and Jeffrey.
 They attempt to rid the demon which is "in love" with Nell by transferring it into the body of a sacrificed chicken.
 The supernatural force in Nell proves to be too powerful, and Calder is forced to kill her by injecting her with a lethal dose of morphine.

 The demon appears in front of Nell, taking her appearance as a doppelganger, her father, and Chris, and begs her to accept its hand.
 Nell's pulse stops temporarily and leads Calder, Jeffrey, and Cecile, to believe that she has died.
 She finally gives in and grabs the demon's hand; the house is left to burn with the three secret society members being killed.
 Nell murders Frank and burns the home for girls, leaving her friends to die.
-Nell gets inside a car and the prophecy of the end of times is proven to be correct as she sets multiple buildings and vehicles aflame while driving past them.
+Nell gets inside a car and the prophecy of end times is proven to be correct as she sets multiple buildings and vehicles aflame while driving past them.